-We enrolled 17 patients for this study who received at least one dose of roluperidone at 64 mg.
-Out of the 17 patients enrolled, 13 patients completed all 17 days of daily dosing.
-Two patients withdrew consent after enrollment, one patient was discontinued due to a major protocol deviation, and one was discontinued due to a treatment-unrelated serious adverse event.
-We observed no new safety signals during the study, with few treatment-emergent adverse events (TEAEs), most of which were mild and all resolved without sequelae.
+We enrolled 17 male and female subjects with moderate to severe negative symptoms of schizophrenia for this study.
+Out of the 17 enrolled subjects, 13 completed all 17 days of daily dosing with roluperidone 64 mg (for 7 days) and roluperidone with olanzapine 10 mg (for 10 additional days).
+Two subjects withdrew consent after enrollment, one patient was discontinued due to a major protocol deviation, and one was discontinued due to a treatment-unrelated serious adverse event.
+Roluperidone administered concomitantly with olanzapine was generally well tolerated and no unexpected safety signals were detected, with few treatment-emergent adverse events (TEAEs) reported, most of which were mild, and all resolved without sequelae.
 We observed no emergent clinically significant electrocardiogram or laboratory abnormalities during the study.
 We observed no symptomatic worsening during the administration of roluperidone alone (7 days) or when administered in combination with olanzapine at 10 mg (10 days).
 The study demonstrated that pharmacokinetic interactions between the two drugs were not relevant.